AdrienCorenflos/jax-workshop/README.md

 ## Notes
-Whilst some effort has been put into making all this material somewhat self-contained, some basic familiarity with [NumPy](https://numpy.org/) and to a lesser extent [SciPy](https://www.scipy.org/) is recommended if not expected.
+- Whilst some effort has been put into making all this material somewhat self-contained, some basic familiarity with [NumPy](https://numpy.org/) and to a lesser extent [SciPy](https://www.scipy.org/) is recommended if not expected.
+- This workshop has been run with JAX v0.2.5 and JAXLIB v0.1.56 (cpu and gpu).
+It will probably not be updated in the future.